GovernanceGRI Board of Directors

 Vice-Chair, Global Investment Banking, CIBC Capital Markets

 The Honourable Lisa Raitt joined CIBC Capital Markets in January 2020, having previously worked in both the public and private sectors.
-Ms. Raitt’s current focus is on senior client coverage and business development with clients in the energy, infrastructure and industrial sectors, which align closely with her deep expertise.
+Her current focus is on senior client coverage and business development with clients in the energy, infrastructure and industrial sectors, which aligns closely with her deep expertise.

-Ms. Raitt holds a Bachelor of Science degree from St. Francis Xavier University and a master’s degree in Chemistry from the University of Guelph.
+Lisa holds a Bachelor of Science degree from St. Francis Xavier University and a Master’s degree in Chemistry from the University of Guelph.
 She possesses an LL.B from Osgoode Hall Law School and was called to the Ontario bar in 1998.
-In 2020 Ms. Raitt was named a Woodrow Wilson Center Global Fellow of the Canada Institute.
+In 2020 she was named a Woodrow Wilson Center Global Fellow of the Canada Institute.

 Michael Zerbs headshot